falsandtru/dw-cache/README.md

   - Unreliable performance
     - *Burst access degrades performance.*
     - Lower hit ratio than LRU at OLTP.
-    - Many major benchmarks are lacking in the paper despite performance of TinyLFU is significantly worse than W-TinyLFU.
+    - Many major benchmarks are lacking in the paper despite the performance of TinyLFU is worse than LRU in theory.
   - Restricted delete operation
     - Bloom filters don't support delete operation.
     - *Frequent delete operations degrade performance.*